YrayPixels/Mac-Auto-clicker/BUILD_INSTRUCTIONS.md

 # Building Auto Mouse for Distribution

-This guide explains how to build and distribute your Auto Mouse app for macOS.
+This guide explains how to build and distribute your Auto Mouse app for macOS and Windows.

 ## Prerequisites